actions/setup-node/docs/advanced-usage.md

 ## Node version file

+The action will search for the node version file relative to repository root.
-The `node-version-file` input allows you to use a file within your repository which contains the version of node your project uses for example `.nvmrc`.
+The `node-version-file` input contains the version of node used by project, for example `.nvmrc`.
 If both the `node-version` and the `node-version-file` inputs are provided the `node-version` input is used.
 > The node version file is read from the project root

 ```yaml